BALIF CommittEes

 Diversity, Equity & Inclusion

 In 2020, BALIF institutionalized a governance structure and mandate for the Diversity, Equity & Inclusion (DE&I) Committee (DE&I).
 The Committee has spearheaded and collaborated on several initiatives to promote diversity, equity, and inclusion on the Board of Directors, in our bar association, in the LGBTQI community, in the broader legal profession, and in our society as a whole.
-The Committee's central function is to guide the rest of the Board of Directors in promoting DE&I issues throughout all committees, board functions, and programming and events.
-The mandate of the Committee requires representation of directors, members, and law students.
+The Committee’s central function is to guide the rest of the Board of Directors in promoting DE&I issues throughout all committees, board functions, and programming and events.
+The mandate of the Committee requires the representation of directors, members, and law students.
 Any member, including law student members, interested in serving on the Committee is encouraged to contact the Diversity, Equity, & Inclusion Officer at diversity@balif.org for more information.
 New Committee members are welcome throughout the year.

 Gala